vvvv/The-Gray-Book/en/introduction/vl/data.md

 #### Instances
 Data of a certain data type also is called an instance of that data type.

-*For the vvvv45 user:*
+*For the vvvv user:*

-*In 50 we even distinguish one color from many colors.
+*In VL we even distinguish one color from many colors.
 This lets you build more complex systems and thus help you in the long run.
-Just keep in mind that a color in 50 is something different than a spread of colors.*
+Just keep in mind that a color in VL is something different than a spread of colors.*

 More about data: [Basic Nodes and Data Types](basictypes.md) and [More On Data](data2.md)